vishvAsa/notes/computing/programming/dev_tools/os/_index.md

 ## Factors
 ### Updates
 Once a good functioning system is installed, updates and additional software can be a problem.
+In a complex system with independently updated parts, breakages can be hard to diagnose and fix, despite alternatives available.

 Periodic releases